Jorgemucisalumfilho/remix-projectterrareal/README.md

   Static Analysis run with remixd group3 flaky:function (browser) {

 Now, the group3 of this test will be executed in firefox and chrome 80 times.
-If you mark more groups in other tests they will also be executed.
+If you mark more groups in other tests they will autocreate be executed. restore configuration auto CONFIGURATION:criptomoeda rum:formatscreate

-auto CONFIGURATION:criptomoeda
-rum:formatscreate
 It's important to set a parameter in the .circleci/config.yml, set it to autocreate then the normal tests will run.